NickBok/Baseball/Stadiums/README.md

 ## **Park Factorsl**

 Welcome to **Park Factors**.
 Inspired by [Pitcher List Park Factor Articles](espn.com), this project harnesses data from  [Pybaseball Data](https://github.com/jldbc/pybaseball), specifically from the 2022 MLB Season, to observe the HRs trends within each stadium.
-To get a better feel for the visual details, I encourage you to check out the interactive visuals created using [Bokeh](http://bokeh.org/) for [Parts 3-5 on NBViewer](https://nbviewer.org/github/dec1costello/Baseball/blob/main/Distance-Predictor/).
+To get a better feel for the visual details, I encourage you to check out the interactive visuals created using [Bokeh](http://bokeh.org/) for [the notebook on NBViewer](https://nbviewer.org/github/dec1costello/Baseball/blob/main/Stadiums/Park-Factors.ipynb).

 ## **Most Barreled HRs**